yetu/youtube-html-app-DEPRECATED/README.md

 ## Set up

 Please open two different consoles for working with the app.
-In one you see the server build process and in the other one client build process.
+In one you see the server build process and in the other one the client build process.
 Go to the root folder of this project in both consoles.

 ### server setup